vsgobbi/pyAdvertiser/README.md

-##Python Web Advertiser: A Flask RESTful API with PynamoDB and AWS Lambda
+##Python ATNAP Web Advertiser: A Flask RESTful API with PynamoDB and AWS Lambda

 ## Description
 Web project development of an API using Flask, designed with Blueprints pattern, database created with NoSQL DynamoDB as PynamoDB (https://github.com/pynamodb/PynamoDB) and VueJs (https://vuejs.org/) in order to deploy at Amazon Web Services for Lambda Python 3.7 environment.
 Using Serverless framework to deploy on localhost and deploying it to AWS Lambda as well.
 Used NodeJS Axios to access created API routes with front end client requests.
-Building UI using VueJs framework.
+Project created by ATNAP team as designed for Hackatrouble.
 This project is ***GPL v3.0 licensed***.

 ## Table of Contents